Move to Folder refactoring

 This refactoring helps you move one or several types or files to another project or folder anywhere in your solution.
 If necessary, the refactoring will create the new target folder for you.
 All imports that the moved type(s) require are fixed in the new location.
 All imports that are no longer necessary are removed from the original file(s).

-Note that if you are moving types to another project, there may be missing project references for namespaces used in the moved types.
-In this case, you will have to add the missing references manually
+If you are moving types to another project, there may be missing project references for namespaces used in the moved types.
+In this case, you will have to add the missing references manually.

 Select types that you want to move in one of the following ways: